xiix0/scam/README.md

-Talkers are no good doers.
+Alas, how love can trifle with itself!
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "The Two Gentlemen of Verona"